 - Register for a Maryland FLL Qualifying tournament.
 Maryland FLL holds multiple Qualifiers around the state in December and January so all teams can attend.
 Registration opens by early November.
 Top teams at each Qualifier earn the right to compete at the 64-team Maryland FLL Championship in late January.

 A general estimate of costs for a new team is $800-1000 (including the reusable robot kit), and $400-500 for returning teams.
-The variable is the cost of extras such as team buttons, shirts, travel, etc. The FLL Registration Information page has detailed information on registration and product costs.
+The variable is the cost of extras such as team buttons, shirts, travel, etc. The FLL Pricing and Payment page has detailed information on registration and product costs.
 When you register a team, you can order a Field Setup Kit which includes the Challenge Mat and Mission Models Set; these typically ship in August-September.

 Ideas for covering the costs vary from team to team.
 Some teams are funded by their school or organization, some find community or business sponsors, some charge for each kid to join, others do local fund-raisers, and some do all of the above.
 Part of the challenge of FLL is to decide what methods work best for your team.

-Registered teams can purchase the LEGO® MINDSTORMS® Education NXT Base Set (Part #979792) for $395 which includes an NXT robot kit, software and additional parts and sensors.
-If you already have the LEGO MINDSTORMS NXT consumer kit (Part #8527), you can purchase the NXT Education Software (W900080) and Education Resource Set (W979648) through LEGO Education.
+Registered teams can purchase the LEGO® MINDSTORMS® Education NXT or EV3 Base Set which includes an NXT or EV3 robot kit, software and additional parts and sensors.
+If you already have a LEGO MINDSTORMS consumer kit, you can purchase the Education Software and Education Resource Set through LEGO Education.
 You will need access to a PC or Mac to run the software.